-The Teagasc Soils Map indicates that the site is underlain by made ground.
-Immediately surrounding the site to the south, east and west, the Quaternary geology of the site is comprised of till derived from the underlying limestone bedrock.
+The Teagasc Soils Map indicates the site locality comprises urban sediment.
+Immediately underlying the site, and along tracks of the Luas to the east and west of the site, the Quaternary geology is classified as urban.
+The Quaternary geology to the north and south of the site is mainly comprised of till derived from the underlying limestone bedrock.
+A localised area of gravels derived from the underlying limestone bedrock is located to the north of the site.

-The GSI Bedrock Geology Map (scale 1:100,000) indicates the site is underlain by a dark fine-grained limestone and shale of the Lucan formation.
+The GSI Bedrock Geology Map (scale 1:100,000) indicates the site is underlain by marine basinal facies, a dark fine-grained limestone and shale of the Lucan formation.
 No geological features are noted within the surrounding area.